-As part of our efforts to dismantle structural racism and advance equity in social and economic mobility in Greater Hartford's Black and Latinx communities, the Hartford Foundation seeks to increase stable employment opportunities for Black and Latinx adults and youth in our region facing barriers to employment.
+As part of our efforts to dismantle structural racism and advance equity in social and economic mobility in Greater Hartford's Black and Latine communities, the Hartford Foundation seeks to increase stable employment opportunities for Black and Latine adults and youth in our region facing barriers to employment.

 Our desired outcomes

 - Increased high school completion